-Montpellier University obtains new funding thanks to its NANOREMEDI project
+The University of Montpellier has secured new funding for its NANOREMEDI project (

-NANOREMEDI, which officially launched on September1, 2022, for a period of four years, is a Marie Skłodowska-Curie Actions Doctoral Network project led by a consortium of six universities in Europe.
+NANOREMEDI, which officially launched on September1, 2022, for a duration of four years, is a Marie Skłodowska-Curie Actions Doctoral Network project led by a consortium of six universities in Europe.
 The main objective is to train 13 doctoral researchers the field of peptides and nanomaterials.
-Each of them will be jointly supervised by two universities and will spend most of their time at the university that recruits them, nine months at the second university, and three months at an industrial partner.
+Each researcher will be co-supervised by two universities and will spend the majority of their time at the university that recruits them, nine months at the second university, and three months with an industrial partner.
 In addition, these doctoral researchers from cross-disciplinary and interdisciplinary training and will participate in international workshops organized by NANOREMEDI partners.
-The University of Montpellier will therefore recruit two for this joint supervision project with the University of Milan (Italy) and IC Nanogune (San Sebastian, Spain) and will receive two others for a period of nine months each, also under joint supervision with the University of Milan and the University of Jerusalem.
+The University of Montpellier will therefore recruit two for this project in joint supervision with the University of Milan (Italy) and IC Nanogune (San Sebastian, Spain) and will host two others for a period of 9 months each, also in joint supervision with the University of Milan and the Hebrew University of Jerusalem.

 From a scientific perspective, the project aims to improve human health by addressing three major challenges:

-• The engineering of vascular grafts to replace damaged arteries,
+- The development of vascular grafts to replace damaged arteries,

-• The development of stem cell-based biotherapies for bone and cartilage repair,
+- The development of stem cell-based therapies for bone and cartilage repair,

-Funding for the IBM and IRMB at the University of Montpellier
+Funding for the IBM and the IRMB at the University of Montpellier

-Alongside the University of Montpellier, five other universities: University of Milano (Department of Pharmaceutical Sciences), Universitat Politècnica de Catalunya (Barcelona Tech Department of Chemical Engineering), The Hebrew University Jerusalem (Institute of Chemistry), University of Pavia (Department of Drug Sciences), IC NANOGUNE (“Self-Assembly” Group, – San Sebastian) as well as 11 industrial partners, including two French companies (Lynxter and Genepep), are leading this NANOREMEDI project, which has received total funding of €3.4 million.
+In collaboration with the University of Montpellier and five other universities: the University of Milan (Department of Pharmaceutical Sciences), the Universitat Politècnica de Catalunya (Barcelona Tech, Department of Chemical Engineering), The Hebrew University of Jerusalem (Institute of Chemistry), the University of Pavia (Department of Drug Sciences), IC NANOGUNE (“Self-Assembly” Group, San Sebastian), as well as 11 industrial partners, including two French companies (Lynxter and Genepep), are leading the NANOREMEDI project, which has received total funding of €3.4 million.

 Practical information: